ikokkari/PythonProblems/bounty.md

   </tr>
 </table>

-Starting August 2024, a third problem collection is being collected.
+Starting August 2024, a third problem collection is being collected until it also reaches 123 problems one day.
 Same rules as with the second collection.

 <table>
 <tr>